ufal/ParlaStats/documentation/ProgDoc.md

     - Takes arguments in the form of `argparse.ArgumentParser.parse_args()` methods return value.
     - The arguments are passed from command line when running the `main_driver` script, then parsed by pythons `argparse.ArgumentParser()`, and forwarded to the `mainDriver` instance upon creation to serve as its attributes.
     - **Attributes:**
-        - `source` - A path to the dricetory where corpus source files are stored (`str`)
+        - `source` - A path to the directory where corpus source files are stored (`str`)
         - `corpus_root` - A name of the corpus root file (`str`)
         - `databaseInserter` - An instance of the `DatabaseInserter` class.
             - Upon construction, `args.database` a path to database connection configuration file is passed to the `databaseInserter`.
         - `query_file` - No longer needed, path to the file with test SQL queries (`str`).
             - Used to pass test queries to `DatabaseQuerrier`
             - Now only for debug purposes.
-        - `databas_config` - the path to the database connection configuration file (`str`)
+        - `database_config` - the path to the database connection configuration file (`str`)
     - **Methods:**
         - **`__parse_speech_files()`**
             - A method responsible for extracting the information about speeches from the corpus source `.xml` files and their subsequent storing in the database.
             - Iterates through all files referenced in the corpus root and forwards them to `MetadataExtraction.speechParser` which then processes them if they are transcript files.
-            - Uses `MetadataExtraction.speechParser` to extract the information and `DatabaseCommunication.DatabaseInserter` to then pusht the extracted information inot the database.
+            - Uses `MetadataExtraction.speechParser` to extract the information and `DatabaseCommunication.DatabaseInserter` to then push the extracted information into the database.
         - **`__parse_persons_file()`**
             - A method responsible for extracting the information about individual speakers.
             - Uses the `MetadataExtraction.personParser` to extract the information.